 Cockroaches are dangerous and damaging pests.
 They carry on their body and legs a wide number of bacteria, human pathogens, and parasites and contaminate food, utensils, dishes, and the surfaces of homes that they crawl over.
-They transmit E. coli and salmonella and other pathogens that make people ill.
+They transmit E. coli and salmonella, and other pathogens that make people ill.
 Also, their shed skins and excrement aggravate allergies and trigger asthma attacks — especially in young children.
-Cockroaches are scavengers that feed on and damage a wide variety of non-food items like books, clothing, furniture, toothpaste, and wallpaper.
+Cockroaches are scavengers that feed on and damage many non-food items like books, clothing, furniture, toothpaste, and wallpaper.

 Why do I have a cockroach problem?